EORTV OTT App Secures INR 200 Crore Investment from Vsure Investment Affairs Pvt. Ltd. - www.lokmattimes.com

 EORTV OTT App Secures INR 200 Crore Investment from Vsure Investment Affairs Pvt.
 Ltd.

-New Delhi [India] September 24: EORTV led by Deepak Pandey, along with founder Falguni Shah & App Producer Shobhit Attray, ...
+PNN New Delhi [India], September 24: EORTV led by Deepak Pandey, along with founder Falguni Shah & App Producer ...

 Deepak Pandey, CEO of EORTV, expressed his excitement about the partnership, emphasizing its importance in elevating the platform's content offerings and market presence.
 "This investment reflects EORTV's potential to reshape the OTT landscape in India.
 With Vsure's financial support and strategic insight, we are confident in our ability to deliver a broader range of high-quality content to a diverse audience," Pandey stated.